Eligibility Criteria

 E3 – North Carolina State-Approved Refresher Course Trained Candidates

-All candidates who have successfully completed a North Carolina state-approved Nurse Aide I refresher course at a North Carolina state-approved Community College or Proprietary School.
+Candidates who have successfully completed a North Carolina state-approved Nurse Aide I refresher course.

 E5 – North Carolina State-Approved Student Nurse Training Candidates

-All candidates who are currently enrolled in a North Carolina state-approved nursing education program preparing for registered nurse or practical nurse licensure.
+Candidates currently enrolled in a North Carolina state-approved nursing education program preparing for licensure as a Registered Nurse (RN) or Practical Nurse (PN).

 E8 – Other Trained

-All candidates who successfully completed a state-approved Nurse Aide I training program in another state, excluding North Carolina, within the previous twenty-four (24) consecutive months and are not listed on any state’s registry of nurse aides.
+Candidates who completed a state-approved Nurse Aide I training program in another state (excluding NC) within the last 24 months and are not currently listed on any state’s nurse aide registry.

 E10 – NC Registry Candidates

-For all nurse aides listed as active and in good standing status on the North Carolina Nurse Aide I Registry but do not meet the requirements for registry listing renewal.
+Candidates already listed as active and in good standing on the North Carolina Nurse Aide I Registry, but who do not meet the renewal requirements.